-Some of our potential products may be administered to patients who are suffering from, or are vulnerable to, diseases which can themselves be life-threatening.
-For example, one patient who had undergone treatment with Allovectin-7® for advanced metastatic melanoma died more than two months later of progressive disease and numerous other factors after receiving multiple other cancer therapies.
+Some of our potential products may be administered to patients who are suffering from, or are vulnerable to, serious diseases or other conditions which can themselves be life-threatening and often result in the death of the patient.
+For example, one patient in our Allovectin-7 Phase 2 trial conducted in 2000, died from progressive disease more than two months after receiving Allovectin-7 and other cancer therapies.
 The death was originally reported as unrelated to the treatment.
 Following an autopsy, the death was reclassified as "probably related" to the treatment because the possibility could not be ruled out.
-We do not believe Allovectin-7® was a significant factor in the patient's death.
-As another example, in our Phase 2 trial, we plan to administer our investigational CMV vaccine to patients who are at risk of CMV reactivation.
+We do not believe Allovectin-7 was a significant factor in the patient's death.
+Patient deaths in our clinical trials, even if caused by pre-existing diseases or conditions, could negatively affect the perception of our product candidates.
+In addition, in our CMV Phase 2 trial, we are administering our investigational CMV vaccine to patients who are at risk of CMV reactivation.
 Although we do not believe our vaccine candidates could cause the diseases they are designed to protect against, a temporal relationship between vaccination and disease onset could be perceived as causal.
-Some of our products are designed to stimulate immune responses, if particularly strong or uncontrolled, could result in local or systemic adverse events.
+Some of our products are designed to stimulate immune responses, and those responses, if particularly strong or uncontrolled, could result in local or systemic adverse events.